-- Mask lens windows – single, multi or double?
+- Snorkel mask windows – single, multi or double lens?

 - Snorkeling vs Scuba vs Freediving masks

-- HOW TO: Stop your mask from fogging
+- HOW TO: Stop your snorkel mask from fogging, the defog guide.

-Our picks for The Best Snorkel Masks in 2020 are…
+- In Summary, The Best Snorkel Masks for 2020 are:

 A specific benefit for snorkeling is the Cressi’s’ tilted lens and low profile, which minimizes the need for excessive head tilt when you’re looking down at the reef while finning on the surface.
 That makes for a more relaxed and natural snorkel experience.
 Other users also rave about the silicon skirt leaving no marks on the face while successfully avoiding leaks in the water.

 Reviewers with a broad range of face shapes report a great fit, allowing us to confidently recommend the Cressi Big Eyes Evolution as the best all-round snorkeling mask for 2019.
 It also works great as a freediving or scuba diving mask.